Coronavirus Insurance Coverage Information for All Hospitality Businesses

 If your coronavirus business loss insurance claim was wrongfully denied, we can help.
 We have years of experience in helping hotels and hospitality businesses.
 Our hospitality industry lawyers can help you navigate the complex world of claims, so-called “independent adjusters” and insurance bad faith claims.
 We are aggressive and not afraid of going toe-to-toe with big insurance companies and their lawyers.

-To learn more, visit our insurance bad faith page.
+To learn more, visit our insurance bad faith and business interruption claims pages.
 Need help reviewing your policy or pursuing a claim for losses to your business?
 Contact us online, by email or by phone at 202-800-9791.
 We have lawyers throughout the United States and accept cases nationally.

 REPRINT OF THE MIAMI -DATE ORDER REGARDING HOTELS